Line marker

 In cave (and occasionally wreck) diving, line markers are used for orientation as a visual and tactile reference on a permanent guideline.
 Directional markers (commonly a notched acute isosceles triangle in basic outline), are also known as line arrows or Dorff arrows, and point the way to an exit.
 Line arrows may mark the location of a "jump" location in a cave when two are placed adjacent to each other.
 Two adjacent arrows facing away from each other, mark a point in the cave where the diver is equidistant from two exits.
 Arrow direction can be identified by feel in low visibility.

 Non-directional markers ("cookies") are purely personal markers that mark specific spots, or the direction of one's chosen exit at line intersections where there are options.
 Their shape does not provide a tactile indication of direction as this could cause confusion in low visibility.
 One important reason to be adequately trained before cave diving is that incorrect marking can confuse and fatally endanger not only oneself, but also other divers.

 History

+Directional line markers were originally used by non-diving cavers to indicate the direction along a guideline towards an exit.

-The line arrow was invented by Lewis Holzendorf and developed by Forrest Wilson at the cave diving NSS workshop, inspired by Sheck Exley and other cave diving pioneers, and later, a few hundreds of the handmade markers were sold through Branford Dive Center in North Florida.
+The line arrow was invented by Lewis Holzendorf as a triangle of tape folded over the line, but these had a tendency to slide along the line and were not easy to identify in a silt-out.
+The concept was further developed by Forrest Wilson at the cave diving NSS workshop, inspired by Sheck Exley and other cave diving pioneers, and later, a few hundreds of the handmade markers were sold through Branford Dive Center in North Florida.
 Soon they became very popular and today are commonly used by underwater cave explorers.